Agriculture in England: History

 Based on studies of medieval manorial accounts eastern Norfolk and areas along the north coast were among the most productive, with significant areas dedicated to the cultivation of legumes alongside wheat and barley.
 The planting of legumes, commonly used as a fodder crop, played a crucial role in protecting soil fertility due to their nitrogen fixing properties.
 In soils where this intensive cropping was not feasible, such as the sandy soils of Breckland or Norwich, and the "Good Sands" in Norfolk's northwest, the fields were sown with rye and barley.

 Agriculture grew significantly as grain prices increased sixfold by 1650.
 Improvements in transport, particularly along rivers and coasts, brought beef and dairy products from the north of England to London.
 Then in 1701, Jethro Tull invented his famous rotating-cylinder seed drill.
 His 1731 book The New Horse Hoeing Husbandry explained the systems and devices he advocated to improve agriculture.
 The book was so influential that it is still regarded as marking the beginning of modern agriculture.
 Charles Townsend, a viscount known as "Turnip Townsend", introduced turnip farming on a large scale in the 1730s.
 This created a four-crop rotation (wheat, turnips, barley and clover) which allowed fertility to be maintained with much less fallow land.
 Clover increases mineral nitrogen in the soil and clover and turnips are good fodder crops for livestock, which in turn improve the soil through their manure.

 Between the eighth and thirteenth centuries, the population of England grew to unprecedented levels.
 This would not have been possible without a major expansion of arable farming.
 As well as feeding more people, the production of large grain surpluses supported the growth of towns and markets.
-Between the 16th century and the mid-19th century, Great Britain saw a further massive increase in agricultural productivity and net output known known as the British Agricultural Revolution, which pioneered modern farming.
+Between the 16th century and the mid-19th century, Great Britain saw a further massive increase in agricultural productivity and net output known as the British Agricultural Revolution, which pioneered modern farming.
 New agricultural practices like enclosure, mechanisation, four-field crop rotation and selective breeding enabled an unprecedented population growth, freeing up a significant percentage of the workforce, and thereby helped drive the Industrial Revolution.
 The 18th and 19th centuries also saw the development of glasshouses, or greenhouses, initially for the protection and cultivation of exotic plants imported to Europe and North America from the tropics.
 Experiments on plant hybridisation in the late 19th century yielded advances in the understanding of plant genetics, and subsequently, the development of hybrid crops.
 Storage silos and grain elevators appeared in the 19th century.